 If you live in Riverside County, contact the Sheriff's CCW unit at 951-486-2856 to schedule a time.
 If you live outside of Riverside County or out of state, contact a shooting range in your county of residence.
 If you have any questions, please call the Riverside County Sheriff's CCW Unit for assistance.

-The Department cannot give out personal information for any current or former employee.
+The Sheriff's Office cannot give out personal information for any current or former employee.
 To contact a current employee, Sheriff's Administration can only give out the general station phone number for where that person is assigned.